 These conditions all have one thing in common: a lack of sleep.
 Many people, however, report that sleep frequently relieves their migraine headaches.

+One of the most common causes of migraine is medication overuse.
 People who abuse common analgesics, or painkillers, are more likely to progress from occasional migraines to chronic migraines.
 Migraine sufferers frequently overuse medications such as opioids and butalbital.

 Overuse of these and other pain relievers, such as OTC (NSAIDs), may result in more frequent headaches.
 It may also result in more pain.
 Opioid drugs are especially likely to be linked to the development of chronic migraine.